“As the birdcatcher I am known by old and young throughout the land.”

 An operatic gateway

-Papageno accompanies the “hero” of the tale, Tamino, as they attempt to free Pamina, daughter of the Queen of the Night, from the clutches of Sarastro.
+In Mozart’s opera, Papageno accompanies the “hero” of the tale, Tamino, as they attempt to free Pamina, daughter of the Queen of the Night, from the clutches of the high priest Sarastro.

-Emanuel Schikaneder wrote the libretto for Mozart and also performed the role of Papageno at the premiere.
-This was a role he would become closely associated with.
+Emanuel Schikaneder wrote the libretto for Mozart and also performed as Papageno at the premiere.
+He would become closely associated with the role.

 In the portrayed scene, Papageno sits with his flute, cloaked in feathers and next to a small birdcage.
 The three child spirits who guide and help him and Tamino throughout the opera surround him.
 (Schikaneder’s niece, Anna, played one of the children at the premiere.)

-The double eagle coat of arms above the gate and the inscription F. II. refer to Francis II, Holy Roman Emperor and ruler of the Habsburg lands at the time.
+The double eagle coat of arms that looks out over the gate from behind bears the inscription F. II..
+This refers to Francis II, Holy Roman Emperor (though not for much longer) and ruler of the Habsburg lands at the time.

 How to get to the Papagenotor